serokell/blog-posts/whats-that-typeclass-Foldable/article.md

 ### Others

 There are other methods of `Foldable` type class that can be helpful sometimes.
-For example, there is a `fold` that reduces a container of `Monoid`s using `(<>)` function. `foldl1` and `foldr1`, which should be used with non-empty containers only.
+For example, there is a `fold` that reduces a container of `Monoid`s using the `(<>)` function. `foldl1` and `foldr1`, which should be used with non-empty containers only.
 The `length` function, which you might know, is also a member of the `Foldable`, along with `maximum`, `minimum`, and `null`.
 You might proceed to [the documentation](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Foldable.html) to get to know them better.

 ## Exercises